taslimisina/osr-ood-ad-methods/README.md

 ## Running the code
 To benchmark *OOD*, *OSR* or *AD/ND* methods, run *main_ood.py*, *main_osr.py* or *main_ad.py* respectively.
-For a customized run, you can modify these files to comment/uncomment the pre-defined benchmarks or to create a custom benchmark of your own.
+You can modify these files to comment the benchmarks which you don't wish to run or to create a custom benchmark.

-Currently there are few settings to run but we aim to add other methods and benchmarks in time.
-We also welcome you to add your methods and pre-trained models and create pull requests.
+The repo is under construction and more methods and benchmarks will be added soon.
+We sincerely welcome you to add your methods and pre-trained models and create pull requests.
-For contribution please see [Code Structure and Contribution](#code-structure-and-contribution).
+For contribution please refer to [Code Structure and Contribution](#code-structure-and-contribution).

 ## Datasets